Cynics at Large Indigo: Cynical Caché

 This event triggers when the specified IR Receiver device detects an infrared signal that matches the specified symbol.
 This is the way you can make Indigo do things when the user presses a button on an infrared remote, anywhere in sight of a receiver device.

 If you leave everything blank, this event will fire whenever any infrared signal is received on any active receiver device.
 You will usually want to refine this.
 Specify a particular receiver device to restrict the event to only signals received by that device.
 Enter a particular IR Code to restrict the event to only receipt of this particular code.
-(It doesn't matter how long you hold down the button.)
+(It doesn't matter how long you hold down the button.
+There is currently no way to get the repetition count of a recognized IR code.)

 The text in the IR Code field can be anything understood by Cynical Caché.